-Dear Representative Garrett:
+Dear Senator Albers:

-BSA | The Software Alliance1 supports strong privacy protections for consumers and appreciates your work to improve consumer privacy through HB1181, the Tennessee Information Protection Act.
+BSA | The Software Alliance1 supports strong privacy protections for consumers and appreciates your work to improve consumer privacy through SB 473, the Georgia Consumer Privacy Protection Act.
 In our federal and state advocacy, BSA works to advance legislation that ensures consumers' rights - and the obligations imposed on businesses - function in a world where different types of companies play different roles in handling consumers' personal data.
 At the state level we have supported strong privacy laws in a range of states, including consumer privacy laws enacted in Colorado, Connecticut, and Virginia.

 BSA is the leading advocate for the global software industry.
 Our members are enterprise software and technology companies that create the business-to-business products and services to help their customers innovate and grow.
 For example, BSA members provide tools including cloud storage services, customer relationship management software, human resource management programs, identity management services, and collaboration software.
-Businesses entrust some of their most sensitive information - including personal information - with BSA members.
+Businesses entrust some of their most sensitive information - including personal data - with BSA members.
 Our companies work hard to keep that trust.
-As a result, privacy and security protections are fundamental parts of BSA members' operations, and their business models do not depend on monetizing users' data.
+As a result, privacy and security protections are fundamental parts of BSA members' operations.